 Programs leading to this degree prepare students for continuous education and career mobility and full participation in community life.
 The Associate in Arts degree program offers the equivalent of the first two years in a four-year baccalaureate program.
 The program is flexible; students select courses based on the requirements of the four-year college to which they plan to transfer.

-The Associate in Arts Degree program requires a minimum of 64 credits from the following distribution.
+The Associate in Arts Degree program requires a minimum of 60 credits from the following distribution.

-a.
-College Composition 3-4 credits

-b.
-English Electives 3-4 credits

-c.
-Humanities/Fine Arts/Language 9 credits
+- c.
+Humanities/Fine Arts/Language...........9 credits

-d.
-Mathematics 6-8 credits

-e.
-Lab Science 8 credits

-f.
-Social Science 9 credits
+- f.
+Social Science......9 credits

-g.
+- g.
 Liberal Arts Electives 15 credits

-h.
-Open Electives 9-12 credits
+- h.
+Open Electives......9-12 credits